Topic Resources

 Binge eating is followed by compensatory behaviors: self-induced vomiting, use of laxatives or diuretics, excessive exercise, and/or fasting.

-Patients are typically of normal weight; only a minority are have excess weight or obesity.
+Patients are typically of normal weight; only a minority have excess weight or obesity.
 However, patients are excessively concerned about their body weight and/or shape; they are often dissatisfied with their bodies and think that they need to lose weight.

 Patients with bulimia nervosa tend to be more aware of and remorseful or guilty about their behaviors than those with anorexia nervosa and are more likely to acknowledge their concerns when questioned by a sympathetic clinician.
-They are also less socially isolated and more prone to impulsive behavior, drug and alcohol abuse, and overt depression.
+They are also less socially isolated and more prone to impulsive behavior, drug and alcohol use disorders, and overt depression.
 Depression, anxiety (eg, concerning weight and/or social situations) and anxiety disorders are common among these patients.

 Swollen parotid glands